CONCERT AT NUREMBERG

 My mind drifted a hundred-and-sixty miles to the west and thirty-four years earlier, where my father fought in the battle of Sessenheim, in northern France.
 He was about my age when he gallantly saved the lives of six men under enemy fire.
 The legendary General Anthony “Nuts” McAuliffe awarded my father with the Silver Star, the third-highest decoration for valor in combat.

 And, that’s when it hit me.
 During “Won’t Get Fooled Again,” I finally understood what my father meant while knocking down that shot of whiskey.
 He was telling me that we are all soldiers.
 Regardless of the ease or the difficulty of mission, we are a team.

-As music often speaks to youth in ways others can’t, I found it appropriate that one of my Mount Rushmore bands would make this connection between my father and me.
-In the significance of time and place, it was a moment of clarity, and I felt the guilt wash away.
+As music often speaks to youth in ways others can’t, it proved appropriate that one of my Mount Rushmore bands would make this connection between father and son.
+It was a moment of clarity, and I felt the guilt wash away.

-Although I still hold battlefield soldiers in higher regard, standing on the grounds of Zeppelinfeld was the first time I actually felt like a real soldier in the United States Army.
+Although I will always hold battlefield soldiers in higher regard, standing on the grounds of Zeppelinfeld was the first time I actually felt like a real soldier in the United States Army.
 I felt our true purpose.
 I witnessed with my own two feet the practical applications of protecting freedom.